 To maximize your damages for convenience terminations or help appeal federal government contract termination for default clause cases, call our Colorado or Washington DC T4D and T4C government contract lawyers.
 Call Toll-Free 1-866-601-5518.

-Watson & Associates’ government contract law lawyers represent clients with government procurement claims, FAR termination for default government contracts disputes, termination for cause, termination settlement proposal litigation, and appeals in the U.S. Court of Federal Claims, and Boards of Contract Appeals if you are terminated for cause.
+Watson & Associates’ government contract law lawyers represent clients with government procurement claims, FAR termination for default government contracts disputes, termination for cause, termination settlement proposal litigation, and appeals in the U.S. Court of Federal Claims, and Boards of Contract Appeals if the government is terminating a contract for cause.

 Watson & Associates, LLC Only Practices Exclusively in the Areas of Federal Law in Washington DC.